 The kitchen has been recently renovated with a new electric oven and halogen hob, microwave oven, dishwasher, fridge and freezer, dishwasher and Belfast sink.

-Leading off the kitchen is a little sunroom with table and chairs.
+A small Sunroom leading off the kitchen.
 Perfect for a coffee in the morning.

 Downstairs shower room with hand basin and toilet.

 A dining room with dining table and chairs.

 The sitting room has 2 sofas and an armchair, a large wood-burning stove with wood supplied.

 Large LCD TV with Freeview, DVD plus a good selection of DVD's.